Musical temperament: Meantone temperament

-Before Meantone temperament became widely used in the Renaissance, the most commonly used tuning system was Pythagorean tuning.
+Before meantone temperament became widely used in the Renaissance, the most commonly used tuning system was Pythagorean tuning.
 Pythagorean tuning was a system of just intonation that tuned every note in a scale from a progression of pure perfect fifths.
-This was quite suitable for much of the harmonic practice until then (See: Quartal harmony), but in the Renaissance, musicians wished to make much more use of Tertian harmony.
+This was quite suitable for much of the harmonic practice until then (See: Quartal harmony).
+In the Renaissance, musicians wished to make much more use of Tertian harmony.
 The major third of Pythagorean tuning differed from a just major third by an amount known as syntonic comma, which musicians of the time found annoying.
-A comma (in musical parlance) is the distance between two tones that are close enough that they share the same name but that are precisely calculated via different proportional spacing, creating a small difference in their exact pitches.
+A comma, in musical parlance, is the distance between two tones that are close enough that they share the same name but that are precisely calculated via different proportional spacing, creating a small difference in their exact pitches.

-Their solution, laid out by Pietro Aron in the early 16th century, and referred to as meantone temperament (or quarter-comma meantone temperament), was to temper the interval of a perfect fifth slightly narrower than in just intonation, and then proceed much like Pythagorean tuning, but using this tempered fifth instead of the just one.
-With the correct amount of tempering, the syntonic comma is removed from its major thirds, making them just.
-This compromise, however, leaves all fifths in this tuning system with a slight beating.
-However, because a sequence of four fifths makes up one third, this beating effect on the fifths is only one quarter as strong as the beating effect on the thirds of Pythagorean tuning, which is why it was considered a very acceptable compromise by Renaissance musicians.
+Their solution, laid out by Pietro Aron in the early 16th century, was a series of tunings referred to as meantone temperaments, which temper the interval of a perfect fifth slightly flatter than in just intonation, and then proceed much like Pythagorean tuning, but using tempered fifths instead of the just fifths.
+With the fifth flattened by a quarter-comma, the syntonic comma is reduced to a unison, making the major thirds just and the minor thirds also flat by a quarter-comma, rather than a full comma, relative to its ratio in just intonation.
+While all fifths in this tuning system now beat slightly, this beating effect on the fifths is only one quarter as strong as the beating effect on the thirds of Pythagorean tuning in the case of quarter-comma meantone, since a sequence of four fifths makes up one third, which is why it was considered an acceptable compromise by Renaissance musicians.

-Pythagorean tuning also had a second problem, which meantone temperament does not solve, which is the problem of modulation (see below), which is restricted because both have a broken circle of fifths.
+Pythagorean tuning also had a second problem, which non-extended meantone temperaments do not solve, which is the problem of modulation (see below), which is restricted because being limited to 12 pitches per octave results in a broken circle of fifths.
 A series of 12 just fifths as in Pythagorean tuning does not return to the original pitch, but rather differs by a Pythagorean comma, which makes that tonal area of the system more or less unusable.
-In meantone temperament, this effect is even more pronounced (the fifth over the break in the circle is known as the Wolf interval, as its intense beating was likened to a "howling").
-The use of 53 equal temperament provides a solution for the Pythagorean tuning, and 31 equal temperament for the Meantone.
+In meantone temperament, this effect is even more pronounced.
+The fifth over the break in the circle is known as the wolf interval, as its intense beating was likened to a "howling".
+53 equal temperament provides an extension of Pythagorean tuning, and 31 equal temperament is used nowadays to extend quarter-comma meantone.